rlk/OVR_SDL2/README.md

 These examples share a simple SDL2 application framework that provides an OpenGL 3.2 Core Profile and an FPS-style interaction.
 Their modular design enables easy reuse and the license permits you to copy them for any purpose.

+The Oculus SDK continues to evolve as of this writing (Oct 2014).
+The documentation lags behind the implementation. `OVR_SDL2_app` is a by-the-book implementation of an Oculus app, as described by the Developer's Guide, but a great deal of digging through the headers was necessary to complete the job.
+That's all encoded here.

+This code also makes good use of SDL2, particularly the new game controller API, which presents all inputs as though they came from an XBox controller.
+The SDL2 event loop also delivers controller connection and disconnection events, which this code uses supports completely.

 ## Usage

 `ESC` exits.